swpecht/swpecht.github.io/docs/_drafts/phase-10.md

 I built a simulation for Phase 10 in Rust ([code on Github](https://github.com/swpecht/swpecht.github.io/tree/master/projects/phase-10)).
 I chose Rust for fun.

-The main area of interest in the 'take-policy' -- the set or rules that determine when to take the face-up discarded card or to draw an unknown card\[0\].
+The main area of interest is the 'take-policy' -- the set or rules that determine when to take the face-up discarded card or to draw an unknown card\[0\].

 For each take-policy, I run 100k simulations and compare the median and average turns to win.
+To start, we're modeling the discarded cards as random from the deck.

 See below for an overview of the policies.

 ### Baseline policy